Crankz31/Cinema-SIO/README.md

 # Cinema-SIO
-this project is for our final exam of BTS it is a website for a chain of cinema and customers can reserved their seat online the code of the website is PHP,HTML,CSS,JS and some framework like boostrap
+this project is for our final exam of BTS it is a website for a chain of cinema where customers can reserved their seat online the code of the website is PHP,HTML,CSS,JS and some framework like boostrap

 #Getting Started :